 - high total dose delivered in multiple sequential acquisitions of considered useful layers.

 Thanks to the flat-panel technology, a reinterpretation in the digital key of Vallebona’s tomography has been proposed as a new tool for early detection: the DBT-Digital Breast Tomosynthesis.

 Digital breast tomosynthesis

-In DBT the X-ray tube makes an arc, during which was acquired a series of images, each of which is delivered a dose equal to a fraction of that provided in a standard mammogram.
-During the acquisition any detector element receive in time sequence related information on each object volume element.
-The set of digital projections thus contains a complete structural information on all the object layers in the form of raw data.
-These are sent to a computer, whereby appropriate reconstruction algorithms will reconstruct the order and the correct summation of the projection values which allows, as final result, to obtain sections comparable to those of conventional tomography, but exempt from the critical previously explained.
+In DBT the X-ray tube makes an arc, during which a series of images are acquired, each of which is delivered a dose equal to a fraction of that provided in a standard mammogram.
+During the acquisition, any detector element receives in time sequence-related information on each object volume element.
+The set of digital projections thus contains complete structural information on all the object layers in the form of raw data.
+These are sent to a computer, whereby appropriate reconstruction algorithms will reconstruct the order and the correct summation of the projection values which allows, as a final result, to obtain sections comparable to those of conventional tomography, but exempt from the critical previously explained.

 Tomosynthesis, therefore, does not provide direct projection images, but reconstructed images of any individual layers through several available algorithms, more or less efficient, each aimed to remove from reconstructed slice the upper and lower layers "structured noise".